 Beards and texts: reading images of masculinity in medieval German literature

 In this post, which originally appeared on the UCL European Institute blog, Seb Coxon explains what got him interested in researching how beards are portrayed in medieval German literary texts, and how we make make sense of this.
-His new book, Beards and Texts: Images of masculinity in medieval German literature is out now.
+His book, Beards and Texts: Images of masculinity in medieval German literature is out now.

 Really, I ought to claim that my interest in this niche topic was sparked by landmark works of medieval European literature.
 By the Old French Chanson de Roland, for example, with its battles between white-bearded Franks (led by a white-bearded Charlemagne) and their white-bearded heathen adversaries.
 Or by the medieval Spanish epic, the Poema de Mio Cid, whose long-suffering protagonist takes remarkable pride in his own beard.
 Or even by the medieval English romance, Sir Gawain and the Green Knight, where the bushy-bearded Green Knight causes an uproar by deriding the knights at Arthur’s court as ‘beardless boys’.